 Testing Is Essential For A Diagnosis

-If you suspect allergies are causing your symptoms, it is important to establish an accurate diagnosis.
-Steps necessary to establish a diagnosis are:
+If you suspect allergies are causing your symptoms, it is important to establish an accurate diagnosis so that a comprehensive treatment plan can be initiate.

 - Gathering your detailed medical history.

-- Conducting a thorough examination of your ears, nose, throat and head.
+- Performing a thorough examination of your ears, nose, throat and head.

-- Evaluating your sinuses to determine if infection and/or structural abnormality (deviated septum or polyps) is contributing to your symptoms.
+- Conducting an Endoscopy to determine if infection and/or structural abnormalities (deviated septum or polyps) are contributing to your symptoms.

-Skin Prick Testing – The most common type of diagnostic allergy test.
+- Modified Quantitative Testing (MQT) or Skin Prick Testing – The most common type of diagnostic allergy test and is performed at the St. Louis Sinus Center.
 With skin testing, we expose your skin to a variety of allergens and then observe for a reaction

 - As an alternative to MQT, ImmunoCAP Testing – This is a simple blood test which measures sensitivities